-To get better understanding who our target group is, we talk with our client who is expert in this field.
-Here we came clear that the patients are around the age of 40 plus and are under an intense psycho-physical stress.
-They all are in different stages of the treatment and having different levels of physical and cognitive impairments.
-They have deficits in cognitive domains as attention, memory (short term), multitasking, information processing, reaction time and executive functions such as planning, organizing and decision making.
+Through an expert interview with our client, we came clear that the patients we are designing for are in different stages of the treatment and having different levels of physical and cognitive impairments.
+They have deficits in cognitive domains as attention, working memory, multitasking, information processing, reaction time and executive functions such as planning, organizing and decision making.
 They can be visible through increase fatigue, problems with work, and overall reduced quality of life.

-To see the relations between the patients deficits, game ideas and project requirements we created an affinity map.
+To see the relations between the patients deficits and project requirements with game examples and ideas, we created the following affinity map.

-To generate different options of possible ideas, we sketched out multiple minigame ideas.
-To test assumptions, and get feedback.
-We needed to test on classmates, because we weren't allowed to contact the actual patients.
+To generate different options for possible ideas, we sketched out multiple minigame ideas.
+To test assumptions and get feedback, we needed to test on classmates, because we weren't allowed to contact the actual patients.

-To have a second conversation with client to get their input on the ideas, we created a mockup of the top 4 most voted game ideas.
+To have a second conversation with the client to get their input on our ideas, we created a mockup of the top 4 most voted game ideas.

 To test the basic mechanics of the game, we made a rough prototype of the chosen minigame.
-We had one research paper that sounds & visuals in combination better stimulate learning, that why we created a soundtrack for the game.
+We had one research paper that said sounds & visuals in combination better stimulates learning.
+That's why we also created a soundtrack for the game.
 To adjust our minigame visuals to the existing version of the Terra software, we refined the prototype visuals.
-Also we included different game difficulties based on users score, because patients have different levels of impairments, so the game should adapt to their conditions.
+Also, we included different game difficulties based on user's scores, because patients have different levels of impairments, so the game should adapt to their conditions.